 To solve this problem, we ordered a wireless scanner and a wireless keypad so our wheelchair-bound students could check out library materials more easily.
 Other students also appreciated this.
 Often I find that differentiation for one group of students benefits everyone.
 It has helped me to always look for the simplest and most accommodating means to teach in and manage the school library.

 BECOME AWARE OF ACCESSIBLE DESIGN

 For those wanting to examine your own school library, the ADA Library Accessibility Checklist from Project Enable can help you assess for barriers within your facility.

 To solve the accessibility problems in my school library, I carefully measured the shelving area and drew a new plan to ensure federally-mandated wheelchair accessibility.
-I decided to eliminate the gaps along the back wall & between bookcase pairs, since they served no positive purpose and there would be ample maneuverability within the new aisle spaces.
+I decided to eliminate the gaps along the back wall & between bookcase pairs, since they served no positive purpose, and there would be ample maneuverability within the new aisles.